Section 1- Technology at Northern Michigan University

 Students are responsible for the first $50 for any repairs due to accidental damages caused by, but not limited to, dropping, spilling, and extreme heat or cold.
 In addition to those repairs needed because of accidents, all damages done intentionally will be charged to the student.
 The office of the Dean of Students will be notified and follow policy as outlined in the Student Handbook.

-NMU does not assume any responsibility for negligence resulting in theft to the notebook computer.
-If the computer is stolen from a campus location, report the theft to NMU Public Safety and Police Services at 227-2151.
-If the computer is stolen from off-campus, contact the local law enforcement agency.
+NMU does not assume any responsibility for negligence resulting in theft to the mobile device.
+If the mobile device is stolen from a campus location, report the theft to NMU Public Safety and Police Services at 227-2151.
+If the mobile device is stolen from off-campus, contact the local law enforcement agency.
 A copy of the police report must be provided to the NMU Asset Manager for processing.
 Please contact the Asset Manager at 227-1422 or email email@example.com if you have questions.
-Students are responsible for the first $500 of the replacement cost for the computer.
+Students are responsible for the first $500 of the replacement cost for the mobile device.
 Please inquire with your insurance company if your policy will cover the $500 fee or if an additional policy can be purchased.

 Printers are available at residence halls, HelpDesk, Olson Library, and Jacobetti 206.
 There are fees for printing.
 Check locations for specific charges.

-NMU's Bookstore sells a complete line of computer products including affordable printers and carrying cases.
+NMU's Bookstore sells a complete line of mobile device products including affordable printers and carrying cases.
 The Bookstore also provides an educational discount on software for students.

 Scott Smith- Assistant Coordinator for Technological and Instructional Support, First Year Programs

-Northern Michigan University is a Thinkpad University.
-All full-time students at NMU are issued laptop computers as part of their university experience.
-You will find these laptops to be extremely useful in your academic pursuits here at NMU.
-NMU laptops are used in many different ways to support your academics as well as for entertainment purposes.
-A listing of common uses, as well as some good advice for proper laptop use, is detailed in the rest of this chapter.
+Northern Michigan University is a mobile device University.
+All full-time students at NMU are issued mobile devices as part of their university experience.
+You will find these mobile devices to be extremely useful in your academic pursuits here at NMU.
+NMU mobile devices are used in many different ways to support your academics as well as for entertainment purposes.
+A listing of common uses, as well as some good advice for proper device use, is detailed in the rest of this chapter.

 ■ Campus Pipeline (MY.NMU.EDU)